-Grant Mayberry is a rising senior majoring in engineering physics with a focus on materials process.
-He was thrilled to learn recently that a paper he wrote based on his research on nanomaterials has been accepted for publication in the Journal of Undergraduate Reports in Physics (JURP).
+Grant Mayberry is a rising senior, majoring in engineering physics with a focus on materials process.
+He was thrilled to learn recently that a paper he wrote based on his research on nanomaterials has been published in the Journal of Undergraduate Reports in Physics (JURP).

 In this paper, Mayberry outlines an experimental and mathematical model for determining the dielectric properties of nanostructured materials and provides data for zinc oxide (ZnO) nanoparticles.
 “The dielectric properties of any material are important for understanding how that substance might behave in an electrical or optical context,” explained Mayberry.